 Bring in a jazz standard, sing it for her and let her offer useful critique and hands on practical methods for improvement!

-Dynamic and Attack Demonstration - Create interest and that “indefinable something”
+Dynamic and Attack - Create interest and that “indefinable something”

 Make audiences really sit up and listen!

-Performance anxiety - stage fright, preparation and how to communicate with musicians.
+Performance anxiety - stage fright, preparation and stopping mind games

 $50, limit 9 singers